Adithya Adithya

 Numerical Simulation of the Schwinger Model

-To obtain the ground state of the Hamiltonian,
+Further, I implemented algorithms to obtain the ground state of the Schwinger model by,

-• Developed a variational quantum solver that implements the gradient descent, stochastic gradient, and ADAM method to obtain the separable product state best approximating the ground state.
+• Developing a variational quantum solver that implements the gradient descent, stochastic gradient, and ADAM method to obtain the separable product state that best approximates the ground state.

-• Developed and implemented a gradient descent algorithm for finding the Matrix Product State approximation of the ground state.
+• Developing and implementing a gradient descent algorithm for finding the Matrix Product State approximation of the ground state.

-• Further employed quantum adiabatic evolution, and Physics Informed Neural Network to prepare the ground state.
+• Employing quantum adiabatic evolution, and Physics Informed Neural Network to prepare the ground state.

 Project